WSU-kduncan/cicdf25-mebep5/Project5/README-CD.md

 - It doesn't state that you need to login on the Project taskings but to login to docker to connect your machine to DockerHub, you must do the command `docker login` and then you are prompted with a link that connects your machine and DockerHub with a simple code.
 You can also use a token but I did not want to have to go grab it as it basically just does the same thing.
 ## Testing on EC2 Instance
 - To pull a container image from the DockerHub repository, you must be logged into docker and then run the command `docker pull dockerhubusername/dockerrepo:tag`.
 This will pull the image in the dedicated repository to the local device.
 - To run the container, simply run the command `docker run -d --name CONTAINER_NAME -p PORT_MAP image`.
-This specifically runs it in detatched mode using the -d flag.
+This specifically runs it in detached mode using the -d flag.
 If you wanted to debug your container and see processes as they happen to make sure its working properly, use the -it flag instead.
 I recommend once everything is figured out, to use the -d flag as this is running the container in the background so you arent eating up memory or resources as much having a terminal open displaying processes happening.
 - To verify that the container is successfully serving the web application, there are two ways.
 One way is to just use the curl command on localhost on port 80.
 The other command is to navigate to the instances public IP on a web browser on port 80 and see if it is displaying the web content.
 ## Scripting Container Application Refresh
 - The bash script stops an old container with the name `mywebsitetest` and removes it then pulls the latest image from the provided dockerhub repo and starts it.
 This container will be persistent through machine restarts and be connected with the port number 80:80 to connect to a web service.